CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 * IonCube: set `ENABLE_IONCUBE` to `true`.

     IonCube is a tool to obfuscate PHP code.
-It's often used by paying Prestashop and Wordpress plugins.
+It's often used by paying Prestashop and WordPress plugins.

 * Mailparse: set `ENABLE_MAILPARSE` to `true`.